 - Behavioral detection reduces alert noise

-- AI-guided analysis for investigations
+- AI-driven analysis for investigations

 - Integrated single-agent architecture

-- Good for organizations with McAfee/FireEye legacy
+- Good for organizations with legacy McAfee/FireEye systems

 Trellix limits: